The National Assessment of Educational Progress

 Why Participation of Selected Schools and Students is Vital

 Since 1990, NAEP assessments have been conducted on the state level.
-Beginning with the 2003 NAEP cycle, assessments are conducted every two years in mathematics and reading in Grades 4 and 8.
+Beginning with the 2003 NAEP cycle, the assessments have been conducted every two years.
+The cycle was broken with the 2021 cancellation of the assessment due to the pandemic but resumed its two-year cycle beginning with the administration of the 2022 assessment.
+Assessments are administered in mathematics and reading in Grades 4 and 8.
 A sample of schools and students in each state are carefully selected to participate in NAEP according to demographic characteristics that make the samples collectively representative of each state.
 Using this representative sample of schools and students, participating states receive assessment results that report on the performance of their Grades 4 and 8 students in these subjects.
 Since NAEP assessments are administered uniformly to all participating students, using the same test booklets and identical administration procedures across the nation, NAEP results serve as a common metric for states/jurisdictions and the large, urban districts that participate in the assessment.
 Results from the state assessments are typically released six months after administration, in the fall of the same year that they are administered.

-In state years, Grade 12 assessments are also conducted, along with some pilot assessments and special studies.
-Results from the Grade 12 assessments and the pilot assessments are released as national results about one year after administration, usually in the spring of the year following administration.
+In state years, Grade 12 assessments may also be conducted, along with some pilot assessments and special studies.
+Results from the Grade 12 assessments are released as national results about one year after administration, usually in the spring of the year following administration.
+For the pilot assessments, results are not released but are used to inform future NAEP assessments.

-In the years when state results are not reported, NAEP reports information for the nation for subjects such as civics, arts, and technology and engineering literacy.
+In the years when state results are not reported, NAEP reports information for the nation for subjects such as civics, United States History, and writing.
 National NAEP years include students drawn from both public and nonpublic schools and report results for student achievement at Grades 4, 8, and 12.
-Pilot tests, to inform future NAEP assessments, and special studies are also conducted in national years.
+Pilot tests and special studies are also conducted in national years.
 As in state years, no individual student, school, or district scores are reported.

 Trial Urban District Assessments (TUDAs)

 In addition to reporting on student achievement on national and state levels, NAEP also reports on test results in selected urban districts.
 The decision to report student achievement at the district level came in 2001, after discussion between the National Center for Education Statistics (NCES), the Council of Great City Schools (CGCS), and the National Assessment Governing Board (NAGB).
-According to the National Assessment Governing Board, TUDA’s primary goal is to promote education reform in the schools of the nation’s largest urban school districts and to focus attention on the challenges faced by urban districts.
+According to NAGB, TUDA’s primary goal is to promote education reform in the schools of the nation’s largest urban school districts and to focus attention on the challenges faced by urban districts.

-The TUDA program began in 2002 on a trial basis, similar to the trial for state assessments in 1990.
+The TUDA program began in 2002 on a trial basis, much like the trial for state assessments in 1990.
 Six urban districts participated in that year in NAEP reading and writing assessments.
 In 2003, TUDA continued with reading and mathematics assessments and, in 2005, with reading, mathematics, and science assessments.
 The assessments administered in TUDAs are the same as those administered in states and jurisdictions, using identical administration procedures.
-Like the state and national assessments, TUDAs do not provide individual scores for the students or schools assessed.
+As with the state and national assessments, TUDAs do not provide individual scores for the students or schools assessed.

 Districts invited to participate in NAEP assessments must meet certain criteria.
 They must have populations over 250,000, and, in addition, one half of the population must be minority students or eligible for free or reduced-price lunch programs.

 From its inception in 2002, the TUDA program has grown significantly.
-In 2009, eighteen districts participated in mathematics, reading, and science assessments.
-By 2015, the number had grown to twenty-two, and in 2017 and 2019 twenty-seven TUDAs participated in the NAEP assessment.
+In 2009, eighteen districts participated in mathematics, reading, and science assessments, and by 2015 the number had grown to twenty-two.
+Further growth was seen in 2022 with twenty-seven TUDAs participating in the NAEP assessment.
 New York City was one of the original six districts chosen for the first trial assessment in 2002 and has participated in all subsequent TUDAs.

 Who will take NAEP?

-In New York State, 73 schools were selected by the United States Department of Education (USDOE) to participate in the 2019-2020 administration of the National Assessment of Educational Progress (NAEP) Long Term Trend Assessment.
-Of these schools, 29 are in New York City.
-The New York State Education Department notified selected schools around the state in early August 2019, informing them what ages and subjects would be assessed.
-New York City public schools were notified of their selection for NAEP by the New York City Department of Education.
-A sample of students from each selected school was then chosen by the USDOE to participate in the NAEP Long Trend Assessment.
+In New York State, 418 schools were selected by the United States Department of Education (USDOE) to participate in the 2024 administration of the National Assessment of Educational Progress (NAEP).
+Of these schools, 181 are in New York City.
+The New York State Education Department will notify selected schools outside of New York City in September 2023, informing them which grades and subjects would be assessed, while the New York City Department of Education will notify the schools selected in their jurisdiction.
+A sample of students from each selected school will be chosen by the USDOE to participate in the NAEP assessments.
 Each student will be assessed in only one subject.

 What subjects will NAEP assess?